STEM

 STEM News Highlights

-Thanks to a scholarship anonymously supported by an alumnus, select freshmen, sophomore and junior cadets interested in the STEM field will have the opportunity to attend the Jackling Introduction to Engineering camp for free.
+Thanks to a scholarship anonymously supported by an alumnus, select freshman, sophomore and junior cadets interested in the STEM field will have the opportunity to attend the Jackling Introduction to Engineering camp at Missouri University of Science and Technology (Missouri S&T) for free.